Oski virus removal guide

 What is Oski?

 Oski is a malicious program which operates as an information stealer.
-After infiltration Oski attempts to access various sensitive information so that cyber criminals behind it could misuse it to generate revenue in various ways.
-Research shows that this information stealer is being distributed through deceptive pages that get opened due to hijacked router's DNS settings.
+After infiltration, Oski attempts to access personal, sensitive information so that the cyber criminals responsible can misuse it to generate revenue in various ways.
+Research shows that this information stealer is distributed through deceptive web pages that are opened due to hijacked router DNS settings.

-Cyber criminals attempt to trick users into installing Oski by hijacking router's DNS settings so that web browsers would open deceptive pages/pop-ups encouraging visitors to install some application which supposed to deliver latest information relate to the Coronavirus (COVID-19).
-Although, the file that gets downloaded through those malicious pages is designed to install Oski.
-As mentioned in the introduction, Oski is a malicious program which is capable of stealing sensitive information.
-It targets data from browsers such as cookies and browsing history, autofill data, saved login credentials.
-Also, it attempts to steal databases that contain 2FA (two-factor authentication) data, cryptocurrency wallets, text files, can take screenshots of victim's desktop and perform some other actions.
-Basically, it means that cyber criminals behind Oski could be able to hijack various accounts, including social media, email, cryptocurrency trading accounts, and so on.
-Moreover, they could be capable of hijacking accounts that have an additional layer of protection beyond passwords as well.
-Cyber criminals may misuse stolen accounts to make fraudulent purchases, transactions, spread spam campaigns, trick other users into paying them money, steal identities, etc. Also, they could be able to access text files that may confidential information, make screenshots of them when victim's open them, or capture any other computing activities.
-Victims of Oski attack may suffer monetary loss, have their identities stolen, experience problems related to online privacy, browsing safety and other serious issues.
-Therefore, this malware must be removed from infected systems as soon as possible.
+Cyber criminals attempt to trick users into installing Oski by hijacking router DNS settings so that browsers then open deceptive pages and pop-ups.
+These encourage visitors to install an application designed to deliver the latest information relating to the coronavirus (COVID-19).
+In fact, the file that is downloaded through these malicious web pages installs Oski, a malicious program capable of stealing sensitive information.
+It targets data from browsers such as cookies and browsing history, autofill data, and saved login credentials.
+It also attempts to steal databases that contain 2FA (two-factor authentication) data, cryptocurrency wallets, and text files, and can take screenshots of the victim's desktop and perform other dubious actions.
+In this way, cyber criminals behind Oski are able to hijack various accounts, including social media, email, cryptocurrency trading accounts, and so on.
+Furthermore, they might be capable of hijacking accounts that have an additional layer of protection beyond passwords.
+Cyber criminals misuse stolen accounts to make fraudulent purchases and transactions, spread spam campaigns, trick other users into paying money to them, steal identities, etc. The might also be able to access text and documents files containing confidential information, take screenshots when victim's open them, or capture other computing activities.
+Victims of Oski attacks might thus suffer monetary loss, have their identities stolen, experience problems relating to online privacy, browsing safety and other serious issues.
+Therefore, this malware must be removed from infected systems immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|